goodcodebadcode/blog/content/posts/structuring-your-python-project.md

 In short, **modules are named by filenames**, and **packages are named by their directory name**.

-Let’s take a look at a simple project:
+Let’s take a look at a simple todo project:

     todo/
     │